encodis/mokuwiki/README.md

 ```

-Note that only the page and tag links are converted, everything else should be left the same by `moku-wiki`.
+Note that only the page and tag links are converted, everything else should be left the same by `mokuwiki`.
 Also note that:

 1. The YAML metadata format must be used (and the end of the block must indicated with `...`, not with `---`).
 2. If a page does not have a "title" key in the metadata then processing is skipped.